Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ### Process for all other releases

+Use this process for:

+* All release candidates other than `rc1`
+* All stable releases, like `1.11.1`

 1. Cherry-pick all relevant changes to the release branch, e.g. `1.11`:
    1. Look for PRs that have the label `needs cherrypick`: https://github.com/Qiskit/qiskit_sphinx_theme/issues?q=label%3A%22needs+cherrypick%22+
    2. `git fetch --all`